mrc-ide/individual/joss/paper.md

 with mathematical or equation-based models, which may model a density or concentration of individuals, or otherwise lump individuals with similar attributes together in some way [@Shalizi:2006].
-For modeling finite numbers of individuals with significant between-individual heterogeneity in characteristics, where both within and between individual dynamics depend upon such characteristic in potentially complex ways, IBMs are a natural modeling choice where a representation using mathematical models (especially compartmental models) would be cumbersome or impossible [@Willem:2017].
+For modeling finite numbers of individuals with significant between-individual heterogeneity in characteristics, which both within and between individual dynamics could depend on in potentially complex ways, IBMs are a natural modeling choice whereas a representation using mathematical models (especially compartmental models) would be cumbersome or impossible [@Willem:2017].
 Even if an aggregated representation were feasible, there are many reasons why an individual-based representation is to be preferred.
-Synthetic data may need to include a individual level outcome data, which aggregated models by their very nature are unable to provide [@Tracy:2018].
+Synthetic data may need to produce individual level outcomes, which aggregated models by their very nature are unable to provide [@Tracy:2018].
 Other complexities, such as when events occur after a random delay whose distribution differs from a Markovian one, mean even aggregated models will need to store individual completion times,